 For some, this type of lifestyle is the norm.
 But for many of us, the idea of roughing it doesn’t particularly sound like a vacation.

-Everyone is welcome to visit Fort Wilderness to partake in the nightly campfire sing-a-long.
-You don’t have to stay at the resort or any Walt Disney World Resort to enjoy it.
+Anyone can visit Disney’s Fort Wilderness to participate in the nightly campfire sing-a-long.
+You don’t have to stay at Fort Wilderness or any other Walt Disney World Resort to enjoy it.
 But, of course, you’ll have to get there.

 So, below, I’ll walk you through our visit to Fort Wilderness for the campfire sing-a-long.
 We’ll discuss how to get to Fort Wilderness and what to expect when you arrive.
 We’ll also preview a video with clips from the sing-a-long.

-How to get to Chip and Dales Campfire Sing-A-Long
+How to get to the Chip n Dale Campfire Sing-A-Long

-Fort Wilderness boats dock at The Settlement.
-This is where Pioneer Hall, Trail’s End, the Hoop Dee Doo Revue, and the Settlement Trading Post are located.
+When you arrive at Fort Wilderness via the boat service, you’ll land at The Settlement.
+This is where Pioneer Hall, Trail’s End, Hoop Dee Doo Revue, and Settlement Trading Post are located.

-Tip: From most resorts (other than the Magic Kingdom Resorts), I would allow a full hour and a half to travel from the resort to Fort Wilderness.
+Tip: From most resorts (other than the Magic Kingdom Resorts), allow an hour and a half to travel from the resort to Fort Wilderness.

 Fun with Chip and Dale Before the Sing-A-Long